CAROL J JONES I COMPOSER

 2020

-Hearing is Believing’ Transcriptions and the Compositional Process, Graduate seminar for Faculty of Music, University of Oxford
+Hearing is Believing’ Transcriptions and the Compositional Process, Graduate Seminar for Faculty of Music, University of Oxford

 2019